Chesapeake and Ohio Canal National Historical Park: Hiker biker campsites

 The National Park Service maintains a number of hiker/biker campsites, about every 5–7 mi along the towpath.
 These are available for free on a first come first served basis.
 Each site has a water pump (mid-April to mid-November), picnic area, firepit, and latrine; nearest vehicular access points vary from 0.2 mi to "remote".
 A list of hiker biker campsites is available from the NPS.

 Other camping

 The C&O Canal NHP also offers tent and primitive RV campsites for individuals and group as large as 35.
 Not all campsites have all amenities; campsites may have some or all of parking, restrooms, picnic tables, boat ramp, and nearby shopping.
 Hiker-biker campsites are free of charge to use for a maximum of one night per trip.
 They are used under a first-come, first-served basis.
 As of December 1, 2016 all drive-in (car) campsites moved from a first-come, first served system to a reservation system on Recreation.gov.
-Group campsites are $40 during peak season and $20 during off season.
-Here is a list of the drive-in, reservation campsites: (data from NPS):
+Here is a list of the drive-in, reservation campsites: